COVID-19 Vaccine, Adjuvanted (Novavax)(2024-2025 Formula) (Monograph)

 Prevention of COVID-19

-Adults Who are Not Immunocompromised
+Adults ≥65 Years of Age Who Are Not Immunocompromised

 Previously vaccinated with 1 or more doses of any mRNA COVID-19 vaccine NOT including 1 dose of any 2024-2025 COVID-19 vaccine: Administer a single 0.5 mL dose at least 8 weeks after the last dose.

 Previously vaccinated with 1 dose of any Novavax COVID-19 vaccine: Administer a single 0.5 mL dose 3–8 weeks after dose 1.
+CDC states that an 8-week interval between first and second doses might be optimal for some as it might reduce rare risk of myocarditis and pericarditis.

 Previously vaccinated with 2 or more doses of any Novavax COVID-19 vaccine NOT including 1 dose of any 2024-2025 COVID-19 vaccine: Administer a single 0.5 mL dose at least 8 weeks after the last dose.